Sodium Nitrate (NaNo3) - Structure, Preparation, Properties, Uses, FAQs

 3. Properties of Sodium Nitrate

-4. Sodium Nitrate Uses
+4. Uses of Sodium Nitrate

 The mining of sodium nitrate from chile saltpeter was reduced due to the introduction of the Haber process that is ammonia is now produced in excess so it can be easily used for the production of sodium nitrate.
 Sodium nitrate is a very important compound since it contains nitrogen therefore it can be used as a fertilizer.